 - 1. Summer camp is an ideal place for Scouts to earn many of the outdoor Merit Badges.
 Our Camp Staff is ready and willing to support your unit's advancement needs. - 2.
 Each unit leader should prepare a detailed advancement plan before leaving for camp, to include: - a.
 Setting realistic goals for each Scout to discourage making the number of merit badges earned a primary summer camp objective.
 (We suggest three to four badges.) - b.
 Review with each Scout the merit badges they plan to earn.
 Scouts should be familiar with the requirements in advance.
-The Merit Badge Opportunity pages detail which merit badges are offered and which requirements need to be completed prior to camp. - c.
-Evidence of partials from the Scout's local "home" counselor or a Scoutbook Report must be presented to the camp counselor.
+The Merit Badge Opportunities pages detail which merit badges are offered in camp, with scheduling and prerequisites being found at: resicafalls.org/meritbadges - c.
+Evidence of partials from the Scout's local - "home" counselor or a Scoutbook Report must be presented to the camp counselor.
 The "Application for Merit Badge" card has a section to record partials.
 Acceptance of partials is at the discretion of the merit badge counselor. - 3.
-A merit badge is an individual project for each Scout and should follow the same procedure as those at home.
-The camp staff will function as both instructors and counselors.
+A merit badge is an individual project for each Scout & should follow the same procedure as those at home.
+The camp staff will function as both instructors & counselors.
 Unit leaders should monitor the advancement progress of their Scouts throughout the week and help them work out difficulties that may develop.
-The camp staff will be trained in merit badge procedures and empathetic to the needs of individual Scouts.
+The camp staff will be trained in merit badge procedures & empathetic to the needs of individual Scouts.
 You will also find the staff responsive to solutions to advancement problems.